beemojs/dev/packages/config-babel/README.md

 ## Settings

-The following `beemo.settings` can be defined and will be passed to the preset.
+The following Beemo `settings` can be defined and will be passed to the preset.

 - `decorators` (`boolean`) - Enable TypeScript decorators.
 If true, will toggle Babel into loose mode.
 Defaults to `false`.